No. 24 USC holds off Utah 91-85 in double overtime at Pac-12

-LAS VEGAS (AP) — Evan Mobley scored 13 of his 26 points in the two overtimes and No. 24 Southern California outlasted scrappy Utah 91-85 in the Pac-12 quarterfinals Thursday night.
+Mobley scored 13 of his 26 points in the two overtimes and No. 24 Southern California outlasted scrappy Utah 91-85 in the Pac-12 quarterfinals Thursday night.

+“Well, he was well rested, so he had a lot of energy, and then he had to go two extra periods in overtime,” USC coach Andy Enfield said.
+“Evan played an all-around game.”

 The second-seeded Trojans (22-6) had a hard time shaking the seventh-seeded Utes in a game filled with methodical possessions.

-Utah (12-13) hung around after trailing by 10 midway through the second half and rallied to tie the game on Ian Martinez’s two free throws with 2.3 seconds left in regulation.
+Utah (12-13) hung around after trailing by 10 midway through the second half and rallied to tie it on Ian Martinez’s two free throws with 2.3 seconds left in regulation.
 The Utes tied it again in the first overtime on Alfonzo Plummer’s 3-pointer with 24 seconds left.

-Mobley had five points in the first overtime and eight more in the second to send the Trojans in to Friday’s semifinals against the California-Colorado winner.
+Mobley hit five free throws in the first overtime and scored eight points in the second to send the Trojans in to Friday’s semifinals against the California-Colorado winner.

+“I just stayed locked in, tried to encourage my teammates while they were playing without me for the time being,” said Mobley, who had nine rebounds and blocked five shots.
+“And then the second half, I just tried to come in and attack.”

-Timmy Allen had 20 points and Martinez 16 to lead the Utes, who held on to beat Washington 98-95 in the opening round Wednesday night.
+The Utes kept punching back after falling behind but seemed to run out of gas after holding on to beat Washington 98-95 in Thursday’s first round.
+Timmy Allen had 20 points and 13 rebounds, and Martinez added 16 points to lead the Utes.

 USC won the teams’ first meeting by holding Utah to 46 points, but the Utes won by 10 at home by shutting the Trojans down.